Biggest Tire on Stock Toyota Tacoma (W/Without Lift)

 Tacoma Biggest Tire with a Leveling Kit

-If you decide to go with a 3-inch lift kit in order to fit bigger tires on your Tacoma you might want to consider a rim upgrade as well.
-This will allow you to take full advantage of the increased clearance by fitting a more negative offset rim.
+If you decide to go with a 3-inch lift kit to fit bigger tires on your Tacoma you might want to consider a rim upgrade as well.

 A popular tire width for 3″ lift kits is 285mm with little drama.
 This is something like a 285/70/17 or 285/75/16, which is a good choice since it gives you 2″ taller and .8″ wider than the factory.